Rehab bail house raid: Head Hunter in court after pistol, 1.5kg of drugs found

 He was remanded in custody without plea until his next appearance in the North Shore District Court later this month.

-Among the small number of current residents at the facility are prominent members of the Head Hunters, Hells Angels and Mongrel Mob.
+Among the small number of current residents at the Nga Kete facility are prominent members of the Head Hunters, Hells Angels and Mongrel Mob.

 The other residents were transferred to another bail facility in the wake of the raid while police remained at the property in Postman Rd undertaking an extensive search.